UNC-Libraries/HathiTrust-Print-Holdings/README.md

 To extract this data manually even once a year would be onerous and error-prone.
 The benefits of submitting the information more frequently further call for an automated process (script(s) that will extract this data from the III Oracle database and mash it into Hathi's required format).

 This page documents the logic and development of these scripts.
-Once such scripts exist, how to run them will also be documented here.

 About the scripts
 -----------------